 - It can be read and understood in about 5 seconds.

-Presentation of your value proposition matters
+The presentation of your value proposition matters.

-Original research by CXL Institute showed that users
+Original research by CXL Institute showed that users:

-- spent longer on a value proposition as opposed to elsewhere on the page when there was more to read.
+- Spent longer on a value proposition as opposed to elsewhere on the page when there was more to read.

-- recalled more services offered by the site when more services were listed.
+- Recalled more services offered by the site when more services were listed.

-How to craft a unique value proposition
+How to craft a powerful, unique value proposition

 A key role for the value proposition is to set you apart from the competition.
 Most people check out 4–5 different options/service providers before they decide.
 You want your offering to stand out in this important research phase.

 So how do you make your offer unique?
-Often it’s hard to spot anything unique about your offering.
+Often, it’s hard to spot anything unique about your offering.
 It requires deep self-reflection and discussion.

 - Value Propositions That Work